obrienjoey/joeyobrien.ie/content/authors/admin/_index.md

   url: "https://www.acadia.inc/quant-services"

 # Short bio (displayed in user profile at end of posts)
-bio: Consultant in quantitative finance and data science for Acadia, working in R and Python.
+bio: Senior Consultant in quantitative finance and data science for Acadia, working in R and Python.

 interests:
 - Complex Systems